singhkunal2050/singhkunal2050v2/README.md

 - add color scheme toogle
 - Search Blogs with tags or title
 - Add About page with Feats Certications and Overall idea obout me
+- Create updated resume and update it across all platforms